osu-eesc/cms-docs/user-guide/docs/roles-responsibilities.md

 -
   - Outline and implement a training plan for ongoing scheduled and responsive Extension wide content management system/website training opportunities
   - Complete needs assessment for customer relationship management system
-  - Design data architecture, implement plan, and test import and use as outlined in Phase 2 &amp; 3 of the DCE team plan
+  - Design data architecture, implement plan, and test import and use as outlined in Phase 2 &amp; 3 of the Navigator team plan

 **The Salesforce Shared Use Collaborative**